Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ### 6.1.2 Get device information list
 ```
 【description】
-Mi Rui provides a rich interface for developers to achieve device information acquisition and management capabilities (removal, etc.).
-The device-related return data is notified to the recipient using an asynchronous message.
+Meari SDK provides multiple interface for developers to achieve device information acquisition and management capabilities (removal, etc.).
+The device data is notified to the recipient using an asynchronous message.
-We use the EventBus scheme to implement message notification.
+We use the EventBus to implement message notification.
 Therefore, the notification object needs to be registered and destroyed on each device operation page.
 For details, please refer to the demo implementation.

 [Function call]
 / **